If you’re new to Unstructured, read this note first.Before you can create a source connector, you must first sign in to your Unstructured account:

 unless otherwise specified.spaces

-specifying the name of a space to access, for example:["luke","paul"]
+specifying the key (not display name) of a space to access, for example:["luke","paul"]

 .
-By default, if no space names are specified, and the<max-num-of-spaces>
+By default, if no space keys are specified, and the<max-num-of-spaces>

 is exceeded for the instance, be aware that you might get unexpected results.extract_images